haitaka/prog-2-edutools/operators/arithmetic and stream/task.md

  cite guidelines here
  https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#SS-overload

-there is mor on comparison in the future
+there is more on comparison in the future